Chart Color Schemes

 Bellbird Park lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Bellbird Park's population, as of November 2025, stands at approximately 10,644 people.
-This figure represents a rise of 1,453 individuals, marking a 15.8% increase since the 2021 Census, which reported a population of 9,191.
-The change is inferred from the estimated resident population of 10,595 in June 2024 and an additional 391 validated new addresses since the Census date.
-This results in a population density ratio of 1,635 persons per square kilometer, exceeding the national average assessed by AreaSearch.
-Bellbird Park's growth rate of 15.8% since the 2021 census surpasses both the national average (8.9%) and state averages, positioning it as a regional growth leader.
-Interstate migration contributed approximately 44.1% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
+Bellbird Park's population was approximately 10,644 as of November 2025.
+This figure represents an increase of 1,453 people from the 2021 Census count of 9,191.
+The growth is inferred from ABS estimates: 10,595 in June 2024 and additional validated new addresses since the Census date.
+The population density was around 1,635 persons per square kilometer, higher than the national average assessed by AreaSearch.
+Bellbird Park's growth rate of 15.8% since the 2021 Census exceeded both national (8.9%) and state averages, making it a growth leader in the region.
+Interstate migration contributed approximately 44.1% to overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are utilized.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
-Looking ahead, exceptional population growth is projected, placing Bellbird Park in the top 10 percent of national statistical areas.
-The area is expected to grow by 6,110 persons to 2041 based on the latest population numbers, reflecting a total increase of 56.9% over the 17-year period.
+For projections, AreaSearch uses ABS/Geoscience Australia data from 2024 with a base year of 2022 for each SA2 area.
+Post-2032 and for areas not covered by this data, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings from ABS Greater Capital Region projections released in 2023 with a base year of 2022.
+Future population projections indicate exceptional growth, placing Bellbird Park in the top 10 percent of national statistical areas.
+The area is expected to grow by 6,110 persons by 2041, reflecting an increase of 56.9% over the 17-year period based on latest annual ERP population numbers.

 Frequently Asked Questions - Population